About

 Idaho National Laboratory has established itself as an international leader in radiation chemistry, as applied to used nuclear fuel separation process chemistry, coordinating international radiation chemistry studies in support of fuel cycle programs.

-Building upon this legacy of combined radiation chemistry expertise, the Center for Radiation Chemistry Research (CR2) was establish in 2016, bringing together key researchers with extensive knowledge in the field of radiation chemistry, in addition to those with expertise in other disciplines such as electrochemistry and inorganic solvent extraction chemistry.
+Building upon this legacy of combined radiation chemistry expertise, the Center for Radiation Chemistry Research (CR2) was established in 2016, bringing together key researchers with extensive knowledge in the field of radiation and radiochemistry, in addition to those with expertise in other disciplines such as electrochemistry and inorganic solvent extraction chemistry.
 Thereby creating an interdisciplinary center for providing holistic insight and solutions to ionizing radiation phenomena and challenges.

 The CR2 mission is to: